stephenasuncionDEV/Spotify-Lyrics-Scraper-Lib/README.md

-# Spotify-Lyrics-Scraper-LIB :musical_note:
+# Spotify-Lyrics-Scraper-Lib :musical_note:
 Get spotify's current song and extract lyrics from a website.

--> This LIB extracts lyrics from https://www.azlyrics.com/.
+-> This Library extracts lyrics from https://www.azlyrics.com/.
 Usage of azlyrics.com content by any third-party lyrics provider is prohibited by their licensing agreement.
 This API is for educational purposes only.

 <img src="https://i.ibb.co/X7XDzsH/Screenshot-1.png"/>